 - Combine milk and butter in a saucepan and heat to 100 degrees F. If the milk is hotter than 100 degrees F let it cool before proceeding, so you don't kill the yeast.
 Pour the warm milk into the bowl of a stand mixer.
 Add yeast to the mixing bowl and stir briefly, just to dissolve the yeast.

-- Add the sugar, egg, flour, and salt to the mixing bowl.
-With the paddle attachment, mix the ingredients on medium-low speed until completely combined, about 2 minutes.
-The dough will be rough looking, but it should stick together when pressed.
-It should be tacky, but not overly sticky.
+- After kneading by machine or by hand the dough should be tacky, but not overly sticky.
 You may need to add a little extra flour if the dough is too sticky to handle.
-Turn out dough into an oiled bowl and cover with plastic wrap.
+Turn out dough and form it into a ball. place the ball in a large oiled bowl, flip over the ooil the opposite side.
+Cover with plastic wrap.
 Place in warm spot and let rise until doubled in size, about one to two hours.

 - Remove the dough to a lightly floured surface.
 Using a kitchen scale, divide the dough into 2 oz pieces and form them into balls.
 Place the balls of dough back into the oiled bowl and cover with a damp towel.
 One at a time, remove the balls and roll them out flat with a rolling pin into an oval shape.
 Brush the tops of the dough lightly with oil and then fold in half.
 Place each bun on a small square of parchment paper.
 Arrange the buns on a large tray, loosely covered with plastic wrap.